Tarqwyn/grunt-specials-project-scaffold/README.md

 * Task to deploy to Stage
 * Task to deploy to Live
-* Task to compile a syndicated delivery
+* Task to compile a syndicated delivery - To be completed (proof of concept delivered)
 * Document